Close

 When you got married, you thought you had struck gold.
 You found someone who adored you and was attentive and giving.
 Life was good, and you felt confident that nothing could shake your relationship.

 But the shake-up came, and it came from within.
 Behind closed doors, their adulation turned into undermining your opinions and choices.
 Compliments turned into contradictions.
 Your spouse was the epitome of grace in public, but away from watchful eyes, they derided everything you said or did.
-You came to realize that their initial behavior had been a facade.
+You came to realize that their initial behavior was a facade.

 True narcissism as a complex mental disorder hasn’t been well-studied.
 While nobody knows for sure what causes it, experts surmise that it can be caused by genetics, environment, parenting, or a confluence of these factors.